-I sat out on the window ledge of my second story bedroom in my parent’s home for what became the second to last time, flicking forbidden cigarette ashes into the night.
+I sat out on the window ledge of my second-story bedroom in my parent’s home for what became the second to last time, flicking forbidden cigarette ashes into the night.
 I sat many nights gazing at the beauty of the moon wishing I could reach it.

 I was always drawn outside the window after dark because the walls of my room closed too tightly around me.
 Sometimes I could not breathe.
-But, out in the moonlight I could feel myself wax and wane and flow with a full-throated silent soul keening and an all-out longing, for something quite beyond me.
+But, out in the moonlight, I could feel myself wax and wane and flow with a full-throated silent soul keening and an all-out longing, for something quite beyond me.

 I had recently left a brilliant college boyfriend.
 I’d left because I wasn’t brilliant, and he wasn’t kind enough to let the fact go.
-He’d taken dark delight in teasing around the issue until finally calling me an idiot to my face, and not even in an argument, just as if he’d been waiting the totality of our relationship to say it.
+He’d taken dark delight in teasing around the issue until finally calling me an idiot to my face, and not even in an argument, just as if he’d been waiting for the totality of our relationship to say it.
 I took it harder than a slap to the face.
 We’d gone on for a while, but it had been done for us in the swirling dust of the finality of that word.
-I began leaving him by silent increments.
+I began leaving him in silent increments.

 In a nod to fairness to my brilliant ex-boyfriend, I need to say that he got a bad package in me.
 I had not been honest with him about who I was.
 And, in hiding all of my bad things I covered up, too, the things that were really kind of good about me.

 He never saw my silly ways or how truly loyal my heart could be.
 He never knew that in my head floated so many beautiful words and ideas that were trapped bonking around in there waiting for the day they would find a way to escape from me.
 He didn’t know about the clackety-clack-ding-swoop-clackety-clack of the secret typewriter in my brain.
 He didn’t know I was a writer because he never saw me physically doing it since I was hiding my motor issues and silent learning disabilities.